aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions/README.md

 ```

 ### Creating a StateMachine with Encryption using a Customer Managed Key
+You can provide a symmetric KMS key to encrypt the state machine definition and execution history:
 ```
 const kmsKey = new kms.Key(stack, 'Key');
 const stateMachine = new sfn.StateMachine(this, 'StateMachineWithCMKEncryptionConfiguration', {